Robert Cotner: Career

-After graduating from Baylor in 1928, Cotner completed a master's degree at Providence University in just one year.
+After graduating from Baylor in 1928, Cotner completed a master's degree at Brown University in just one year.
 He returned to Texas and started teaching in Midland, Texas schools for the fall term of 1929.
 His debut as an educator started just months before the stock market crash known as Black Tuesday, October 29, 1929.
 While his job was secure, business failures and unemployment were severe in Midland, and this had a profound effect on Cotner as a historian.

 Cotner embarked on a career in higher education in 1932.
 That year he secured a job as a dean at Henderson State College in Arkadelphia, Arkansas.
 Meanwhile, he also pursued his doctorate at Harvard University in 1933 and 1934 with the support of an Austin Scholarship.
 Around 1837, he accepted a position as professor of history and government at Stetson University, where he also served as dean of men.
 He returned to Harvard through a Rosenwald Fellowship in 1939 and 1940.
 Among the historians at Harvard were Arthur Schlesinger, Sr. and Samuel E. Morison.
 Cotner completed the coursework for his doctorate in 1940.
 His dissertation advisor was Frederick Merk.
 However, he accepted a faculty post at the University of Texas prior to completing his comprehensive exams and his dissertation.
-The history department hired more instructors to meet its growing enrollment; however, with the Pearl Harbor attack on December 7, 1941, enrollment collapsed, and Cottner was just one of two history professors retained.
+The history department hired more instructors to meet its growing enrollment; however, with the Pearl Harbor attack on December 7, 1941, enrollment collapsed, and Cotner was just one of two history professors retained.

 Cotner joined the US military in Europe in 1942.
 He began with the Service Force of the Atlantic as a personnel specialist.
 By the end of the year, he transferred to the Bureau of Naval Personnel and was eventually promoted to a rank Commander, assigned to the Chief of Naval Operations, where he helped to coordinate to return of US troops back home.
 He completed his military tour in 1946.